 Please note: This post is for informational purposes only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.

-Our team members talk about mental health benefits they’ve experienced from running.
+Our team members talk about the mental health benefits they’ve experienced from running.

 Running and anxiety